Implementing User-defined Types

 Define the user-defined type as a class or structure in a language supported by the Microsoft .NET Framework.
-For more information about how to program types in the CLR, see the CLR Programmability Samples.
-For information about samples, see Considerations for Installing SQL Server Samples and Sample Databases.
+For more information about how to program types in the CLR, see CLR User-Defined Types.
 Then, compile the class or structure to build an assembly in the .NET Framework using the appropriate language compiler.

 Register the assembly in SQL Server by using the CREATE ASSEMBLY statement.
 For more information about assemblies in SQL Server, see Assemblies (Database Engine).

 Create the type that references the registered assembly.

 Deploying a SQL Server Project in MicrosoftVisual Studio registers an assembly in the database that was specified for the project.
 Deploying the project also creates CLR user-defined types in the database for all class definitions annotated with the SqlUserDefinedType attribute.
 For more information, see Deploying CLR Database Objects.